Missingsch: Description

 From a linguistic point of view, Missingsch varieties did not become extinct as such.
-They merely developed into more "cleaned-up" northern varieties of German, varieties that use numerous Missingsch elements, especially in their casual registers.
+They merely developed into northern varieties more closely related to Standard German, varieties that use numerous Missingsch elements, especially in their casual registers.
 As such, Missingsch has been influencing the development of Standard German, mostly indirectly by way of northern German dialect contributions.
 Obvious examples are Low Saxon loanwords such as tschüß 'bye' (compare Low Saxon: adschüüß, tschüüß).
 However, most influences are not as clearly noticeable as they involve lexical and idiomatic choices.
 A case of lexical choice is Sonnabend (compare Low Saxon Sünnavend and Standard German Sonnabend, Samstag) 'Saturday'.

 There are numerous parallel cases to that of Missingsch.
 These are found in many situations in which languages came to be supplanted by other languages.
-Within a Northern European context there is the case of Stadsfries in the northern parts of the Netherlands and the case of sociolects of Scottish English that have particularly strong Scots characteristics.
+Within a Northern European context there is the case of Stadsfries in the northern parts of the Netherlands and the case of sociolects of Scottish English that have particularly strong characteristics of Scots.

 While there have been many varieties of Missingsch throughout Northern Germany, those of larger cities are best known, such as those of Hamburg, Bielefeld, Bremen, Flensburg and Danzig.

 The name Missingsch refers to the city of Meissen (Meißen), which lies outside the traditional Saxon-speaking region (although the state in which it is situated at one time acquired the misleading name Saxony, originally the name of what is now Northern Germany).
 Meissen's Central German dialect was considered exemplary and was highly influential between the fifteenth century and the establishment of Modern Standard German.